Kenji Kawai: Career

 After dropping out of a nuclear engineering program at Tokai University, Kawai began studying music at Shobi Music Academy.
 However, he dropped out after half a year.
 With a few friends, he created the band Muse, playing fusion rock and participating in music competitions.
 Through competing in such contests, the band members became technically competent to enter the music industry and decided to part ways.

 After leaving Muse, Kawai began composing music for commercials in his home studio.
 While recording music for radio actor and voice actor Yūji Mitsuya, he met music director Naoko Asari, who advised him to compose anime soundtracks.
 Some of his work for anime soundtracks can be found in Ranma ½ and Ghost in the Shell.
 According to Kawai, he is not good at creating music from nothing, as he draws sounds from the visuals of the works.
 In the majority of cases, the images of the anime are not yet created, so he creates music when referencing storyboard visuals.

 Following his success as an anime movies music composer, he became involved in live action movies.
-He contributed music to horror films: Ring, Ring 2, Dark Water, Japanese-Polish science-fiction film Avalon, the Hong Kong film Seven Swords and in the 2017 live action film Death Note.
+He contributed music to horror films: Ring, Ring 2, Dark Water, Japanese-Polish science-fiction film Avalon, the Hong Kong film Seven Swords and in the 2006 live action film Death Note.

-Kawai has worked on several projects with director Mamoru Oshii (both Headgear members) and has written scores for all of the Hideo Nakata's films.
-The most recent film featuring his music is 2009's Assault Girls by director Oshii.
+Kawai has worked on several projects with director Mamoru Oshii (both Headgear members) and has written scores for all of Hideo Nakata's films.
 Kawai's music has received the Annie Award and Hong Kong Film Award.
-In 2005, for Innocence: Kôkaku kidôtai (Ghost in The Shell 2: Innocence) he was nominated for an Annie Award.
+In 2005, Ghost in The Shell 2: Innocence he was nominated for an Annie Award.

 For the music found in Seven Swords and A Battle of Wits he was nominated for Best Original Film Score Awards at both the 25th and 26th Hong Kong Film Awards in 2006 and 2007.

+In 2019 he composed the music for the storytelling ice show Hyoen – Like the moonlight, which was based on the novel The Tale of Genji, starring Japanese figure skater, Olympic bronze medallist and former world champion Daisuke Takahashi in the title role.